VU-BEAM-Lab/GENRE/README.md

 mexcuda GEN_GPU_double_precision.cu
 ```

 The same commands can be used for Linux OS, but the path to the CUDA toolkit library must also be included.
 This is illustrated by the following commands.
+Note that if you put the path to the CUDA toolkit library in the LD_LIBRARY_PATH variable, then you do not need to type out the library path in the commands below.

 ```Matlab
 cd GEN_GPU_Single_Precision_Code